 It’s on the people for being irresponsible with gambling.
 Why should it be banned here when it exists elsewhere just fine?

 This is a statement I see all the time online, and beyond being a classic case of victim-blaming and untrue, it’s also one that’s ignoring a lot of factors.

 First is the fact that just because one individual is immune to the addiction of gambling, addictive personalities are a real thing and affect a large number of people, usually in subtle ways.
 It’s not a conscious decision, but rather completely involuntary.
 I’m sure everybody had an instance of compulsion when they felt that when something basic didn’t work out they should give it another attempt because maybe “third time’s the charm.”
-Much like how some people lose track of time playing a fun video game, others lose track of how much attempts they made when gambling.
+Much like how some people lose track of time playing a fun video game, others lose track of how many attempts they made when gambling.